SAT vs ACT: Which Test Should You Take?

 Science vs No Science

-The ACT has a dedicated Science section with 40 questions in 35 minutes.
-It tests your ability to read data, interpret experiments, and evaluate scientific claims — it does not require memorized science facts.
+The ACT has a dedicated Science section with 40 questions in 40 minutes, but on the Enhanced ACT it is optional and does not count toward your composite score.
+Students who take it receive a separate Science score on the 1–36 scale and a combined STEM score.
+It tests your ability to read data, interpret experiments, and evaluate scientific claims — no memorized science facts required.
 The SAT integrates some science-related passages into its Reading & Writing section, but has no standalone science test.
-If you enjoy interpreting charts, graphs, and experimental data, the ACT Science section could be an advantage.
+If you enjoy interpreting charts and experimental data, opting into ACT Science can strengthen your profile.

 Our Recommendation